Skip to main content

 2. Treats colleagues with respect, courtesy, and equity

-3. Models flexibility and inclusiveness in working with colleagues and family members
+3. Models flexibility and inclusiveness in working with others

 4. Respects the commitments made to the employer or employing organization